zeiot-old/jarvis-bot/README.md

 ## Usage

 Just talk to [BotFather](https://telegram.me/botfather) and follow a few simple steps.
-Once you've created a bot and received your authorization token, launch the bot :
+Once you've created a bot and received your authorization token, launch the bot.

-    ./jarvis-bot -token xxxxxxxxxxxxxxx

 On your phone, install the [Telegram](https://play.google.com/store/apps/details?id=org.telegram.messenger) application and talk to your bot.

+### Executable

+    $ jarvis-bot -token xxxxxxxxxxxxxxx

+### Docker

+    $ docker run zeiot/jarvis-bot:0.1.0 -token xxxxxxxxxxxxxxx

+See *--help* command for more options.

 ## Contributing